kawu/hhu-dl-materials-2019/misc/dropout.md

 ## Training vs evaluation

 Dropout must be only applied in the training mode.
-If you forget about this detail, your final results will be significantly worse!
+If you forget about this detail, your final results may be significantly worse!

 Recall [the section on the evaluation mode](module.md#evaluation-mode) in the document about PyTorch modules.
 In the evaluation mode, dropout is equivalent